 History Note: Authority G.S.
-130A-335 (e)(f)f1)[2nd];

-Amended Eff.
+130A-335 (e)(f)f1)[2nd]; Eff.
+July 1, 1982; Amended Eff.
 August 1, 1991; January 1, 1990; Temporary Amendment Eff.
-January 1, 1999;
+January 1, 1999; Amended Eff.
+August 1, 2000.

-15A NCAC 18A .1955 DESIGN INSTALLATION CRITERIA FOR CONVENTIONAL SEWAGE SYSTEMS

-(a) Conventional septic tank systems shall utilize a septic tank of approved construction with an approved effluent filter and support case, access devices, and design volume which provides primary treatment of the sewage in accordance with the provisions of these Rules.
-The effluent filter support case shall be solvent welded to a PVC Schedule 40 outlet pipe with a minimum diameter of three inches inserted through the outlet connective sleeve creating a watertight and mechanically sound joint and shall extend at least 24 inches beyond the tank outlet.
+15A NCAC 18A .1955 DESIGN INSTALLATION CRITERIA FOR CONVENTIONAL SEWAGE SYSTEMS minimum diameter of three inches inserted through the outlet connective sleeve creating a watertight and mechanically sound joint and shall extend at least 24 inches beyond the tank outlet.
 The filter and support case shall be installed and maintained in accordance with the filter manufacturer's specifications.
 The effluent filter shall be accessible without the operator entering the septic tank and removable by hand.
 The effluent filter shall be secured in the support case and located under the outlet access opening or manhole.
 When the top of the septic tank or access manhole is installed below finished grade, the location of each access opening or manhole shall be visibly marked at finished grade.
 The visible marker(s) shall be located over or within a five foot radius of each access opening or manhole.
 The marker(s) shall be identified as a septic tank locator.
 When not placed over each access opening or manhole, the marker(s) shall indicate location of tank access opening(s) or manhole(s).
 The filtered effluent from the septic tank shall be conveyed to an approved nitrification line where the soil provides for final treatment and disposal of the sewage.